 d.
 Financial ratios

-In addition to using plain vanilla returns, there are a range of financial ratios available which can be used to analyse the performance of the fund from different angles.
+In addition to using plain vanilla returns, there is a range of financial ratios available which can be used to analyze the performance of the fund from different angles.
 You may employ tools like standard deviation, Sharpe ratio, alpha and beta to examine the risk-adjusted returns and relative riskiness of a fund.
-A fund having higher standard deviation and beta is riskier than a fund with lower beta and standard deviation.
+A fund had higher standard deviation and beta is riskier than a fund with lower beta and standard deviation.
 Look for funds with a higher Sharpe ratio which means it gives higher returns on every additional unit of risk taken.

 5. Top 10 Liquid funds in India